 The “Coherent Structures,” or “Co/Struc System,” also developed based on Propst’s research, was first marketed in 1971 for use in hospitals and other health and science settings.
 Co/Struc was replaced as the company’s health and science product by Action Environments in 1981.

 In 1989 a consortium of fourteen American Museums was formed to receive more than five hundred pieces of Herman Miller furniture.
 Principal recipients were the Henry Ford Museum in Dearborn, Michigan (which also received a large archival collection), The Grand Rapids Public Museum, and the Grand Rapids Art Museum.
 Herman Miller, Inc. continues to maintain an extensive photo and archive collection at its headquarters in Zeeland.
 The Design of Herman Miller, written in 1976 by Ralph Caplan, is an excellent source of information on Herman Miller products and designers.
 Numerous books, articles, and exhibition catalogs have been published about the designs of Herman Miller and its well-known designers.
-MARKS and LABELS

 According to an article in the May 24, 1994 issue of Herman Miller’s newsletter Connections, the company adopted its first corporate logo in 1923, when the name changed from Michigan Star to Herman Miller.
 It featured a circle surrounding the monogram “HMFCo” written in script, with the “M” centered and about twice the size of the other letters.
-The name “The Herman Miller Furniture Company” was printed on the right side of the logo, and both were place between horizontal lines.
+The name “The Herman Miller Furniture Company” was printed on the right side of the logo, and both placed between horizontal lines.